AskeCarstensen/STM32-Getting-started/Chapter 9. I2C/README.md

 	  }
 ```

 Next step is to receive the data from the sensor.
-For this we add the following to the while loop
+For this we use HAL_I2C_Master_Receive and we add the following to the while loop.

 ```c